ShaheimOH/AF_Interpretability/README.md

 # AF_Interpretability

-Code and data for 'Exploring Interpretability in Deep Learning Prediction of Successful Ablation Therapy for Atrial Fibrillation'
+Code and data for 'Exploring Interpretability in Deep Learning Prediction of Successful Ablation Therapy for Atrial Fibrillation' study.

 Please cite this papers: